Lamass566/styleguide/docs/index.md

     case .same:print("Same")
     }
     ```

+### Enum Naming
+The naming convention for enums depends on their role.
+The primary rule is to use singular names for enums that define a type, but plural names are acceptable when an enum is used as a namespace.
+The Main Rule: Singular for Types
+When an enum is used to define a type with distinct states or values, its name must be singular.

+Think of it this way: the type is Direction, and a variable of that type can hold one of its values, such as .north.
+We don't write let myDirection: Directions.

+!!! success "GOOD"
+    ```swift
+    // An enum as a type representing one state out of several. enum NetworkState {
+        case connected
+        case disconnected
+        case connecting
+    }

+    // An enum as a type representing a specific choice. enum PaymentMethod {
+        case creditCard(String)
+        case cash
+        case crypto(address: String)
+    }
+    ```
+!!! danger "AVOID"
+    ```swift
+    // Avoid plural names for type names. enum NetworkStates { ... }

+    enum PaymentMethods { ... }
+    ```
+The Exception: Plural for Namespaces

+When a caseless enum is used as a namespace to group static constants, a plural name is appropriate and often preferred because it describes the group or collection of items stored within.

+!!! success "GOOD"
+    ```swift
+    // "Strings" is a logical group for string constants.
+    // "Images" is a collection of keys for images. enum AppConstants {
+        enum Strings {
+            static let welcomeTitle = "Welcome!"
+            static let errorTitle = "Error"
+        }

+        enum Images {
+            static let mainIcon = "app_icon"
+            static let placeholder = "user_placeholder"
+        }
+    }
+    ```

 ### Enum Cases

 In general, there is only one `case` per line in an `enum`.
 The comma-delimited form may be used only when none of the cases have associated values or raw values, all cases fit on a single line, and the cases do not need further documentation because their meanings are obvious from their names.